ibmrcruicks/IBMi-LUG-2019-78-workshop/README.md

 ## Emotional tone

 Sometimes, users can get frustrated or agitated while engaged with a chatbot; in some cases, knowing when this is happening can be helpful in adjusting continuing interactions, including redirecting to helpdesk staff.
 The [Watson Tone Analyzer](https://www.ibm.com/watson/services/tone-analyzer/) can help by detecting emotional mix in the way users express themselves, and providing indicators to the chatbot application.
 There's a Node-RED node for that!

+## Voice

+And speaking of tone of voice, how about enabling speech capability on your chatbot?
+Adding in [Speech to Text](https://www.ibm.com/watson/services/speech-to-text/) and [Text to Speech](https://www.ibm.com/watson/services/text-to-speech/) is as simple as adding nodes to your Node-RED application.

+## something else?
+Not finding what you like in the IBM catalog?
+You can find complementary services anywhere else on the internet -- services for integrating voice devices (like Siri, Alexa, Google assistant, for example) usually have a  community-developed package for Node-RED.

 # other resources